 Chenonceau Castle Priority Entrance

 Gain priority access to Château Chenonceau, a stunning castle on the banks of the Cher river.
 Admire the iconic Renaissance architecture and interior which perfectly portrays the lifestyle of those who used to live there.
-Feel like a royal as you stroll through the living quarters, the gardens, and the gallery bridge that spans over the Cher river, with an audio guide to assist you along the way (optional).
+Feel like a royal as you stroll through the living quarters, the gardens, and the gallery bridge that spans over the Cher river.

 - Skip the ticket lines and gain priority entry to the Chenonceau Castle.